Joe627487136/Network_project_flasker_web/README.md

 # Flasker Blog #
 ## Before running the server ##
 a.
-Direct to your project directory in your terminal eg: cd /Users/zhouxuexuan/PycharmProjects/flasker_lab1
+Direct to your project directory in your terminal eg: cd /Users/zhouxuexuan/PycharmProjects/flasker_lab1(Project name)

 b.
+Please install python SQLAlCHEMY Invironment, if there is no such invironment then please use command line:

+pip install SQLAlchemy

+c.
 Then enter python enironment by key "python" in terminal

-c.
+d.
 Create related database by python:

 from flasker import db

 db.create_all()

-d.
+e.
 Under "Flasker" directory to setting.py

 Please implement your own database access info:

 eg:
-SQLALCHEMY_DATABASE_URI = "mysql://root:somepassword@127.0.0.1:3306/Flasker_DB"
+SQLALCHEMY_DATABASE_URI = "mysql://root:your_db_password@127.0.0.1:3306/Flasker_DB"
+"mysql://your server name:your password@your server ip:port number/DB name"

 You can also refer to below screenshot if you have any problems during setup.